 SHINE student would mostly be doing computational work.

-Prof. Paul Plucinsky
+Prof. Paul Plucinsky - EXPERIMENTAL

 Our group works on developing advanced manufacturing technologies to create flexible and stretchable structures and functional devices for a broad range of applications, such as healthcare and robotics.
-Specifically, we have 3 research projects for SHINE students: (1) testing of flexible strain sensors for motion tracking; (2) design and simulation of soft robotic arms; (3) 3D printing of wearable electrophysiological sensors.
-For each project, the SHINE students will work closely with a PhD student and learn basic knowledge and skills for design and fabrication of flexible and stretchable devices.
+Specifically, we have several research projects for SHINE students including 3D printing of wearable electrophysiological sensors, development of wireless brain-machine interfaces, and dexterous soft robots.
+The SHINE students will work closely with PhD students and learn basic knowledge and skills for design, fabrication, and testing of flexible and stretchable devices.
 SHINE student would be in an experimental research lab.
+Recommended: Experience with CAD (e.g. AutoCAD software) is preferred but not required.

-Prof. Hangbo Zhao
+Prof. Hangbo Zhao - COMPUTATIONAL EXPERIMENTAL

 In Medical Flow Physics Laboratory, we are studying mechanics of the heart diseases (e.g., heart failure) to design equipment that improve diagnostics and treatment.
 We perform experimentations in the lab using our mock human heart-vessel system.
 SHINE students will be closely guided and trained by PhD students on a project related to the fabrication of artificial blood vessels and measurements of blood pressure in our artificial heart-vessel system.
 SHINE students will be trained to operate blood pressure measurement devices and to analyze and apply machine learning techniques to blood pressures.
 SHINE student would mostly be doing computational and experimental work.